-- Assess the patient and provide a diagnosis; ensure that this diagnosis is within the scope of this shared care protocol (section 2) and communicated to primary care. - Use a shared decision-making approach; discuss the benefits and risks of the treatment with the patient and/or their carer and provide the appropriate counselling (see section 11) to enable the patient to reach an informed decision.
+- Assess the patient and provide diagnosis; ensure that this diagnosis is within the scope of this shared care protocol (section 2) and communicated to primary care. - Use a shared decision-making approach; discuss the benefits and risks of the treatment with the patient and/or their carer and provide the appropriate counselling (see section 11) to enable the patient to reach an informed decision.
 Obtain and document patient consent.
-Provide an appropriate patient information leaflet. - Ensure the patient and/or carer understand and can follow the once-weekly dose regimen. - Assess for contraindications and cautions (see section 4) and interactions (see section 7). - Initiate and optimise treatment as outlined in section 5.
+Provide an appropriate patient information leaflet. - Ensure the patient and/or carer understand and can follow the once-weekly dose regimen. - Assess for contraindications and cautions (see section 4) and interactions (section 7). - Initiate and optimise treatment as outlined in section 5.
 Once the patient is known to be tolerating the medicine, transfer to shared care would normally take place.
-Before transfer to shared care, the patient is expected to have had at least one specialist review and be stable (no increase in mediation dose for at least 6 weeks alongside satisfactory investigation results).
-On transferring shared care, the specialist will provide at least 4 weeks medication to enable the practice to receive and process the shared care agreement and set up prescribing and ongoing monitoring.
-Any bloods required within the 4 weeks should be requested/organised and followed up by the specialist. - If shared care is considered appropriate, and once treatment is optimised, write to the patient's GP practice and request shared care; detailing the diagnosis, current and ongoing dose of methotrexate and folic acid, any relevant test results, which day of the week the patient takes their methotrexate and folic acid, when the next monitoring is required, details of monitoring arrangements, details of current contraception if relevant, and other relevant treatments being received by the patient.
-Include the specialist service contact information (section 13). - The specialist should also provide the details of the treatment to be undertaken by the GP, including the reasons for the choice of treatment, medicine combination, frequency of treatment, and the next review date by the specialist. - Prescribe sufficient medication to enable transfer to primary care (usually 42 days).
+It is expected that at least one hospital review will occur before transfer to shared care occurs.
+Transfer to primary care is normally after the patient has been treated for 3 months and with satisfactory investigation results for at least 4 weeks. - If shared care is considered appropriate, and once treatment is optimised, write to the patient's GP practice and request shared care, detailing the diagnosis, current and ongoing dose of methotrexate and folic acid, any relevant test results, which day of the week the patient takes their methotrexate and folic acid, when the next monitoring is required, details of current contraception if relevant, and other relevant treatments being received by the patient.
+Include contact information (section 13). - The specialist should also provide the details of the treatment to be undertaken by the GP, including the reasons for the choice of treatment, medicine combination, frequency of treatment, and the next review date by the specialist. - Prescribe sufficient medication to enable transfer to primary care (usually 28 days).
 Further prescriptions will be issued where there are unforeseen delays to the transfer of care.
 The patient should not be put in a position where they are unsure where to obtain medication supplies.
-The specialist team will be responsible for monitoring and prescribing the medicine during this initial period.
+The specialist team will be responsible for monitoring and prescribing the medicine during this initial period. - Conduct the required monitoring in section 8, including the review of the blood results from the previous 12 months, and communicate the results in writing to primary care within 14 days, where possible.
+After each review, provide primary care with a written summary within 14 days advising whether treatment should be continued, confirm the ongoing dose, and whether the ongoing monitoring outlined in section 9 remains appropriate.

-- Conduct the required monitoring in section 8 and communicate the results in writing to primary care within 14 days, where possible.
-After each review, provide primary care with a written summary within 14 days, advising whether treatment should be continued, confirming the ongoing dose, and whether the ongoing monitoring outlined in section 9 remains appropriate. - Review treatment and reassume prescribing responsibility if a patient becomes or wishes to become pregnant. - Provide advice to primary care on the management of adverse effects if required. - Review patients annually.
-Review once every two years for patients under a Patient Initiated Follow-ups (PIFU) pathway. - Provide patients taking methotrexate with a patient information leaflet and monitoring document.
-Counsel the patient particularly on contraception if appropriate (please see individual medication information sheet). - Whenever the specialist sees the patient, they will record test results on the patient-held monitoring booklet and take any action necessary. - Contact details for primary care prescribers will be made available. - Details for fast-track referrals will be supplied.
+- Enquire about any history of varicella-zoster and test the patient for varicella-zoster if there is no known history.
+There is no need for a test if there is a previous history.
+The patient should be offered vaccination if there are no antibodies. - Offer HIV and Hepatitis B and C testing. - Review treatment and reassume prescribing responsibility if a patient becomes or wishes to become pregnant. - Provide advice to primary care on the management of adverse effects if required. - Review patients annually.
+Review once every two years if patients are under a Patient Initiated Follow-ups (PIFU) pathway. - Provide training to primary care prescribers, if necessary, to support the shared care agreement. - Provide patients taking methotrexate with a patient information leaflet and monitoring document.
+Counsel the patient particularly on contraception if appropriate. - Whenever the specialist sees the patient, they will record test results on the patient-held monitoring booklet, if provided, and take any action necessary.